-The diagnosis of airbag sensor would require you to consider certain things.
+The diagnosis of an airbag sensor would require you to consider certain things.
 First of all, you will be alerted by the airbag control module when you start your car.
 If the airbag sensor circuits are not accurate and in order, you will be given an indication on your dashboard with the airbag warning light being illuminated.

 This is a useful indication of something being wrong with your system.
 The light may flash instead of just being lit, which could be a code that you can refer to in the user manual provided by your manufacturer.
 The light may flash once, twice, or multiple times.
 It may also pause between flashes.

-These signals will help you understand what exactly the problem is and where.
+These signals will help you understand what the exact problem is and where.
 Unlike other sensors, it is usually not recommended to check the airbag sensor with a multimeter probing.
 The multimeter can induce the circuit and the airbags can come out unnecessarily which can cost you as much as $3000 or more.

-Other obvious signs of a bad or failed airbag sensor are airbag not working during a hard collision.
+Other obvious signs of a bad or failed airbag sensor are the airbag not working during a hard collision.
 For some vehicles, you would need to replace the sensor along with the other components after a collision, while for others you don’t need to replace it.
 Any repairs to the airbag system should be done by an expert.

 Replacing the Airbag Sensor Yourself